Xe, Ze, Ve, E, Te, Sie, Thon, Tey, Ey, Per, Peh, Fae….

 Venue/Location: Am Alten Stromwerk, Fardelystraße 1-3, Mannheim

-A trans-disciplinary multimedia dance production and interactive film by Darja Reznikova/
+A trans-disciplinary dance and film installation by Darja Reznikova/

 The production and film consists of 7 interrelated parts and was created in collaboration with the artists.
 The separate scenes can be watched in any order: